boldbi/boldbi-docker/docs/how-to-deploy-bold-bi-using-docker-compose.md

  # How to deploy Bold BI and configure startup manually?

-In the following section, we are going to deploy single container Bold BI application using Docker Compose and configure application startup manually.
+In the following section, we will deploy a single container Bold BI application using Docker Compose and manually configure the application startup.

 **Bold BI Deployment:**